Guest post provided by The Strength Continuum

-Isometrics have been researched a ton for their ability to decrease pain.
-They have proven effective in providing an acute decrease in pain for people dealing with patellar tendinopathy (ref), Achilles tendinopathy (ref), elbow tendinopathy (ref), and rotator cuff tendinopathy (ref).
+There’s a lot of research on isometrics and their ability to decrease pain.
+They’ve proven effective in decreasing pain for people dealing with patellar tendinopathy (ref), Achilles tendinopathy (ref), elbow tendinopathy (ref), and rotator cuff tendinopathy (ref).

 For increasing the stability of a joint, the position that it’s in matters.
-If you don’t have a problem bench pressing but struggle to maintain a good position when you press overhead, then your stability work needs to be done overhead.
-Isometrics are a great way to spend more time in specific positions to improve the strength and stability for your specific needs.
+If you don’t have a problem bench pressing but struggle to press overhead, then your stability work should be done overhead.
+Isometrics help you spend more time in specific positions to improve strength and stability.

 Increased Time Under Tension

-Building mechanical tension in the muscle is vital to putting on size and strength.
-Whether it’s a pause at the end of a rep or using specific isometric exercises, they can increase the time under tension while accumulating minimal fatigue.
+Building mechanical tension in the muscle is vital to building size and strength.
+A pause at the end of a rep, or specific isometric exercises, can increase time under tension while accumulating minimal fatigue.

 When to Use Isometrics

-So, we have the why, but what about how or when to apply them?
+So, we have the why, what about how or when to apply them?

-In my opinion, deciding on how to implement isometrics into a training program largely depends on the athlete’s situation.
+Deciding on how to implement isometric exercises into a training program largely depends on the athlete’s situation.

 For anyone dealing with an injury or pain, add in isometrics as part of the warm-up.